 In addition to his clinical research projects, Dr. Belsley has pioneered new surgical techniques and applications for robotic surgery.
-He routinely collaborates with thoracic and oncological surgeons to expand the use of minimally invasive robotic surgery, with and without the additional of new facilitating technologies.
+He routinely collaborates with oncological surgeons to expand the use of minimally invasive robotic surgery, with and without the additional of new facilitating technologies.
 He continues to be involved in the development of cutting edge advances in minimally invasive surgery to expand current treatment practice and improve patient safety profiles for high risk procedures.

 An important overriding theme in all his work—clinical and academic—is that of collaboration.
-Dr. Belsley regularly work closely with colleagues in medicine and in other academic specialties to advance patient care.
+Dr. Belsley regularly works closely with colleagues in medicine and in other academic specialties to advance patient care.
 Being part of an institution such as the Mount Sinai Health System facilitates the spirit of collaboration that is so important to his work and enhances the quality of care he and his colleagues can offer patients in the system.

 Dr. Belsley developed a novel approach to addressing these questions by partnering with mathematicians and computer scientists.
 In doing so, he could apply mathematical modeling systems—commonly used in non-medical arenas such as flight-path analysis—to evaluate various aspects of surgical training.
 He used known movement metrics in individuals with Parkinson's disease to analyze surgical dexterity in the context of robotic surgery learning.
 Ultimately, this branch of his work resulted in collaboration between Intuitive Surgical® and Columbia University, which allowing access to and facilitated analysis of the Da Vinci® robot’s Advance Programming Interface (API).